 Landmarks such as the Eiffel Tower and the Brandenburg Gate could potentially cost UK photographers £10-£15 to snap.
 This will be a huge strain on professional travel photographers as they may need to rely on stock websites or use extremely long telephoto lens and hide behind some bins to capture that all-important shot.

 One of the biggest blunders that can befall Brexit photographers is the changes in ‘設定の変更’ .
 This means, when translated from Japanese to English, ‘Changes to the Settings’.

 This was the title of another official leaked document emailed to us at iPhotography from a disillusioned low-level Japanese assembly line worker at Canon.

 The Japanese camera manufacturer, alongside Nikon, Fujifilm, Minolta, Panasonic and Sony have been in lengthy discussions about the extra cost exporting cameras to the UK.

-A pre-agreed deal is already in place to ensure that foreign suppliers will send an extra 4 million camera lens styled travel mugs to the UK in time for Christmas.
-Thankfully, friends and families don’t have to think too hard over gifts for photographers.
+There is a bit of good news though regarding Brexit and photography.
+There is already a pre-agreed trade deal in place to ensure that foreign suppliers will send an extra 4 million camera lens styled travel mugs to the UK in time for Christmas.

 Giving confidence to friends and families of photographers who don’t have to think too hard over a photography-related gift.